 - Add thickeners in portions.
-It is ideal to measure the thickener you add to the paint.
+It is ideal for measuring the thickener you add to the paint.
 Putting too much thickener in the paint may cause it to become too sticky and hard to manage.
 You don’t want to add paint thinners afterward.
-That sounds crazy and it will damage the overall integrity of the paint.
+That sounds crazy, and it will damage the overall integrity of the paint.

 - If you purchase gel mediums, ensure that it is for acrylic paint.
 There are also other products dedicated to other types of paint.

 1. Can you use baby powder to thicken acrylic paint?

 Baby or talcum powder is a good option to thin your acrylic paint.

 It produces a result that is closely similar to what you get when you use acrylic gel mediums.

 The thickening process is also simple.
 You simply add the powder to the paint and stir the solution.

 2. Can you thicken acrylic paint with baking soda?

 Baking soda is also a good substitute for acrylic gel mediums.
 There is no need for you to go out anymore if you have a jar of baking soda in the kitchen.

 Surprise yourself with a fluffy and thick acrylic using baking soda.
 However, you must ensure not to add the powder directly to the paint.